raspberrypilearning/getting-started-with-picamera/en/step_8.md

 --- /collapse ---

+--- collapse ---

+---
-### Set the image exposure, gain and contrast levels
+title: Set the image exposure, gain and contrast levels
+---

 This code demonstrates how to set the camera controls (line 13).